Ambassadors and Founder

 He has written or contributed to several books including Death or Victory, the story of the siege of Quebec in 1759, and Confusion of Command in which he published his great grandfather’s war diaries.

-Ed Vaizey has been the Member of Parliament for Wantage since 2005 and is the Prime Minister’s Trade Envoy to Vietnam, Cambodia and Laos.
+Ed Vaizey became the Member of Parliament for Wantage in 2005 and stood down before the 2019 General Election.
 He served as the UK Government Culture and Digital Minister from 2010-16 and was the longest-serving Minister in that role.
 He was appointed a Privy Counsellor in 2016.

 In his role as Minister, Ed was responsible for the roll out of the successful UK rural broadband programme, the introduction of 4G, and tax credits for film, TV, animation and video games, which have helped make the creative industries the fastest growing part of the UK economy.
 In addition, he played a key role in attracting inward investment to the UK tech economy.